 You are browsing a version that has not yet been released.

-Doctrine\DBAL\Statement can automatically cache result sets.
+Doctrine\DBAL\Connection can automatically cache result sets.
+The

-This can be set on the configuration object (optionally it can also
+cache and can be set on the configuration object (optionally it can also

-To get the result set of a query cached it is necessary to pass a
+To get the result set of a query cached, it is necessary to pass a

 Doctrine\DBAL\Cache\QueryCacheProfile instance to the

-It is also possible to pass in a
+As stated before, it is also possible to pass in a